 Warehouse management must be efficient in today’s global marketplace for an organization to remain competitive.
-While conventional methods of management will remain important, improving efficiency now depends on adopting AI in warehouse automation.
+While conventional management methods will stay important, improving efficiency now depends on adopting AI in warehouse automation.
 “Smart warehouses” now exist in which all operations from procurement to last-mile delivery are integrated with AI technology.

-Artificial intelligence results in a considerable value in warehouse operations through a variety of sub-technologies: natural language processing, machine learning, computer vision, and robotics.
+Artificial intelligence results in considerable value in warehouse operations through a variety of sub-technologies.
+Some of these technologies include natural language processing, machine learning, computer vision, and robotics.
 This is how each technology functions.

 Some AI functions enable wearable technology.
-This includes natural language processing for improved voice-picking that enables warehouse employees to operate safely and hands-free.
+This includes natural language processing for improved voice-picking that allows warehouse employees to operate safely and hands-free.
 Smart glasses come equipped with cameras that automatically recognize barcodes through computer vision technology.
-In addition, computer vision with cameras can conduct end-to-end product tracking.
+Also, computer vision with cameras can conduct end-to-end product tracking.

 Finally, robotics gives AI spatial awareness, a physical presence, and movement in the warehouse environment.
 An AI robot can load and unload pallets, transport cargo through the warehouse, or perform picking tasks.